Is It Legal for My Former Employer to Demand Notice Pay Recovery Plus Interest After a Year?

 Samar20

-Then got a reminder on the same thread a couple of months afterward.
-But now after 1 year, I got a hard-letter from them, demanding a full recovery amount plus 18% interest for a year.
-Wanted to ask, is it legal to ask for recovery money if I just spend only 1 month in the company (including notice days)?
+Then, I got a reminder on the same thread a couple of months afterward.
+Now, after a year, I received a hard letter from them, demanding the full recovery amount plus 18% interest for a year.
+I wanted to ask, is it legal to ask for recovery money if I only spent one month in the company (including notice days)?
 If it's legal, do I need to pay the GST plus interest as well?

 KK!HR

-Pl check your offer of appointment as to the notice period during the period of probation.
-If you have accepted the offer or any other document (like service bond) containing such a term then you are legally bound to pay the salary for remaining notice period.
-As regards interest, payment of interest follows when there is delay in remitting the due amount.
+Please check your offer of appointment for the notice period during the probationary period.
+If you have accepted the offer or any other document (like a service bond) containing such a term, then you are legally bound to pay the salary for the remaining notice period.
+Regarding interest, payment of interest follows when there is a delay in remitting the due amount.

-But it is not likely that the company may pursue litigation against you to realise the amount as the cost of litigation would be more.
-You can offer them to pay the 20 days salary subject to closing the matter.
-It appears, you were relieved from service without any mention of dues towards payment of remaining notice period.
-So it will be a good point in your favour in case there is litigation any future
+It is unlikely that the company will pursue litigation against you to recover the amount as the cost of litigation would be higher.
+You can offer to pay 20 days' salary to settle the matter.
+It seems that you were relieved from service without any mention of dues towards the payment of the remaining notice period.
+This could work in your favor in case of any future litigation.

 R.RAJASEKAR